dev0xC0DE/StealthSolver/README.md

    <img src="https://github.com/user-attachments/assets/15badbc4-6e7f-4962-8a7b-c0e6f2294e62" width="500" height="300" />

-   (Click and open the above picture for clarity.
-Photo was taken from phone, as the StealthSolver pic cant be taken via snippping or screenshot)
+   (Click and open the above sample picture for clarity)

 9. Press `Ctrl + r` to reset the screenshots when you want to start again for a new question.